Prostate Cancer –

 Fact: Many men with adenocarcinoma are likely to measure to adulthood or die of another cause.

-Myth 6: If I don’t feel a tumor, I don’t have adenocarcinoma
+Myth 6: If I don’t feel a tumour, I don’t have adenocarcinoma

 FACT: Prostate cancers are highly asymptomatic: the symptoms vary widely from person to person and may well be caused by several other conditions or disorders.